Mouse mammary tumor virus: Infection and life cycle

 Several mouse strains carry the virus endogenously, but it is also transmitted vertically via milk from mother to pup.
 It is contained as a DNA provirus integrated in the DNA of milk lymphocytes.
 The viruses become transported through the gastrointestinal tract to the Peyer's patches where they infect the new host's macrophages, and then lymphocytes.

 The mouse mammary tumor virus (MMTV) has formerly been classified as a simple retrovirus; however, it has recently been established, that MMTV encodes an extra self-regulatory mRNA export protein, Rem, with resemblance to the human immunodeficiency virus (HIV) Rev protein, and is therefore the first complex murine retrovirus to be documented.
+Rem appears to shuttle between the nucleus and the cytoplasm.
+In contrast to Rem, which exports exclusively unspliced gag/pol mRNA, the HIV-1 Rev protein mediates cytoplasmic accumulation of both unspliced and singly-spliced mRNAs.

 MMTV codes for the retroviral structural genes and additionally for a superantigen.
 This stimulates T lymphocytes with a certain type of V beta chain in their T cell receptor, which in turn stimulates B cell proliferation increasing the population of cells that can be infected.
 During puberty, the virus enters the mammary glands with migrating lymphocytes and infects proliferating mammary gland epithelial cells.

 As a retrovirus the MMTV is able to insert its viral genome in the host genome.
 The virus RNA genome is reverse transcribed by reverse transcriptase into DNA.
 This DNA intermediate state of the virus is called the provirus.
-When the virus DNA is inserted inside or even near an oncogene, it is able to change the expression of that gene and cause cancer.
+When the virus DNA is inserted inside or even near a gene, it is able to change the expression of that gene and potentially produce an oncogene which might eventually develop into cancer.
 The viral genome is able to cause cancer only if it alters the expression of an oncogene.
 If the viral genome is inserted in a "silent" region of the host genome then it is harmless or may cause other diseases.
 High levels of MMTV are expressed in lymphoid leukemias of mouse strain GR and DBA/2 which contain extra integrated MMTV proviruses.
 These leukemias are active when cells are transferred to other mice.